jazzfog/UpMerge/readme.md

 # UpMerge
-*JavaScript Object Merge for Client or Server side*
+*JavaScript Object Merge and clone for Client or Server side*

 ## Installation